nextgis/ngf-tutorial/tutorials/4_3_ngwmap_identify/README.md

 });
 ```

 When making a request to the server, it is very important to be able to cancel it.
-Since we do not directly call the identification request, we cannot call the cancellation method.
-How do we do this with other NGW API requests.
+Since we do not directly call the identification request, we cannot call the cancellation method as  we with other NGW API requests.

-For these purposes, the [cancelPromises](https://code-api.nextgis.com/classes/ngw_map.NgwMap.html#cancelPromises)` method has been added to NgwMap
+For these purposes, the [cancelPromises](https://code-api.nextgis.com/classes/ngw_map.NgwMap.html#cancelPromises) method has been added to NgwMap:

 ```javascript
 // stop all current identification requests on each click before making new requests